Search the Hotels Database

 The promised trade may not have eventuated, as there was a rapid turnover of publicans in the first few years.
 James Lawlor, James Crawley, and George Pashley followed one another in quick succession, while by August 1865 Mater and Co were again advertising it to let.
 By 1869 it was bought by Richard Benham who was also the licensee; it remained in Benham family ownership into the twentieth century.

 The hotel is stuccoed stone and brick.
 The corner splay is emphasized with quoins and pilasters.
-After some years' flirtation with Irish-themed names, the hotel has recently returned to its original name.
+After some years' flirtation with Irish-themed names, the hotel returned to its original name.

 Hotel:George Hotel